 How were you managing your client data tracking and reporting needs prior to Link2Feed?

 Our EFB program used an older system for client intake that didn’t meet our needs anymore.
-Everyone really appreciated the change to Link2Feed because we have a dedicated account manager and technical support team to turn to.
+Everyone really appreciated the change to Link2Feed’s food bank client software because we have a dedicated account manager and technical support team to turn to.
 Our Partner Agencies had simply been reporting monthly service numbers for individuals and households served.
 They tracked client intake and food box distribution in their own unique ways.

 How did you prioritize agencies for rollout?
 How did you get agencies to adopt Link2Feed?

 We did individualized outreach to the agencies we thought would be the most willing or have the most capacity.
-We didn’t really need to push it too hard since there were enough who wanted to learn more and were eager to adopt the new system.
+We didn’t really need to push it too hard since there were enough who wanted to learn more and were eager to adopt the new food bank client software.
 After our initial onboarding phase, we sent information about Link2Feed to all Partner Agencies and found that many more were interested.